hashicorp/design-system/.changeset/flat-fireants-kneel.md

 "@hashicorp/flight-icons": minor
 ---

-mondodb and twilio icons have been added.
+mongodb and twilio icons have been added.